 - Click Import

-The chart should then display in your doc and automatically update when you change the spreadsheet.
+The chart should then display in your doc file and update automatically when you change the spreadsheet.

-So these are the ways you can Google Sheets cells/range into a Google Docs document.
+So these are the ways you can insert a Google sheet into Google Docs by copying the cells/range into the Google Doc file.

 Hope you found this tutorial useful!
 If you’re interested, also check out how to connect Google forms to Google sheets.

 Here are some other tutorials you may like: